VinJohns/CS3200_Project/README.md

-The columns in this table are: id - primary key (int) name - the name of the developer company (string) headquarters_city - the location of the headquarters of the company, format: City, State Abbreviation or if it is outside the U.S. City, Country or something similar (string) founded - the date the company was founded (date) website - the url of the website of the developer (string)
+The columns in this table are: id - primary key (int) name - the name of the developer company (string) headquarters_location - the location of the headquarters of the company (string) founded - the date the company was founded (date) website - the url of the website of the developer (string)